 The biggest obstacle to Millie Wood’s rugby career was losing her mum Heidi to cancer in October 2012.
 Millie said: “It changed my family’s life and mine completely but rugby really helped me to take my mind off things and de-stress.
 Every time I play I try to do her proud and thank my family for being so supportive.”

-Her most memorable rugby moments were scoring a try against Canada on her senior debut in July, along with a two-try performance for the University of Gloucestershire when the side won the BUCS title at Twickenham last year.
-Cheltenham born, she is in her third year of graphic design studies at the university.
+Her most memorable rugby moments were scoring a try against Canada on her senior debut in July 2016, along with a two-try performance for the University of Gloucestershire when the side won the BUCS title at Twickenham last.

-She was previously educated at Greatfield Park Primary School and Cheltenham Bournside Secondary before doing A-levels at Hartpury College, alongside an AASE in rugby.
+Cheltenham-born Millie was educated at Greatfield Park Primary School and Cheltenham Bournside Secondary before doing A-levels at Hartpury College, alongside an AASE in rugby.
 Millie first laced up her boots at the age of 14 for ‘Supermiren’, an amalgamation of Minety, Supermarine and Cirencester.
-She now plays for Lichfield, having joined the club from Worcester and she figures at prop in sevens and centre at XVs.

 She enjoyed three successful seasons with the England U20 team, captaining the side and shared in the three-game summer series triumph over Canada.
-Millie was handed an EPS sevens contract last September, and was the Red Roses’ top try-scorer with four in the Las Vegas World Series event in March.
-She also ran in a try in Kitakyushu the following month to take her total touchdowns to six in four tournaments.
+Millie was handed her first sevens contract in 2016 and again at the start of the 2017 campaign where she is a full-time member of the squad.

 10 points – 2T